The infamous side note: -maru is a masculine suffix. Yes, Yashamaru was his uncle.

 Sasuke could easily . . .

-She pressed Gaara's hand to her throat, aware of the gesture being one of trust, submission.
+She pressed Gaara's hand to her throat, aware the gesture indicated trust, submission.
 Perhaps, given time—or the proper bait—he could be coaxed into responding.

 "If you care for someone," he said sharply, suddenly, "then people will use it against you.
+Maybe it'll be someone else who does it . . ."
+He looked her in the eye.
+"Maybe it'll be that person themselves.
 They'll take what you care for and hold it over your head, push you with it, threaten you, and you can't do a thing to prevent it."

 "Is that what you did to Naruto, before?"

 His upper lip curled before he answered.
 "Yes.
 It's exactly what I did to Naruto."
-Thumb rubbing gently against her carotid, he continued.
+His thumb rubbed gently against her carotid as he continued.
 "But . . .
 It made him strong.
 He loved you.
 Both of you.
 And because of that, he won."

 Because the push was hard enough, and the outcome otherwise was unacceptable.